chevah/geck/content/testing.rst

 ======

 * Don't abuse the debugger.
-The tests should have a good coverage so that any code can be debugged just by using the debugger on a failed tests.
+The tests should have a good coverage so that any code can be debugged just by using the debugger on a failed test.
   In case you need more than 1 breakpoint in the code, this is a sign that you are missing a test.